 Everyone is different and will develop their self-awareness skills in their own time and in their own way.
 Your answers will come to you fast sometimes and other times you’ll go long periods of time where you feel stuck on a plateau.
 This is all normal.

-We all have different past experiences, limiting beliefs, and resistances to work through.
+We all have different past experiences, limiting beliefs, and resistance to work through.
 But as long as you keep moving forward with any one of these practices (or a few of your favorites) you’ll make steady progress.
 And when the time comes to choose which passions to pursue (or turn into a career) and to answer that life purpose question, you’ll be ready.